-The Perseverance rover is just days away from its scheduled landing on Mars!
-NESSP is very excited to welcome Trevor Graff from NASA Johnson Space Center for one of our expert chats.
-Trevor was project manager for flight hardware on the rover, and he’ll take us on an exploration of the rover’s scientific instruments, discuss details on its preparations for launch, and take us on a look at Perseverance’s upcoming landing on Mars.
+With just days to go before the Perseverance rover’s scheduled landing on Mars, NESSP was very excited to welcome Trevor Graff from NASA Johnson Space Center for one of our expert chats on Thursday, February 11, 2021.
+Trevor was project manager for flight hardware on the rover, and took us on an exploration of the rover’s scientific instruments, discussed details on its preparations for launch, and gave us a look at Perseverance’s projected landing on Mars.
+There was Q&A after the talk.

 As fans of APOD get to see daily, our universe is vast, amazing, and beautiful.
 For 25 years and counting, NASA’s Astronomy Picture of the Day has been sharing “a different image or photograph of our fascinating universe, along with a brief explanation written by a professional astronomer.”